UMKCTeamSeven/Team-Seven/README.md

 Root level

 https://desktop.github.com/ <---- A gui made by github, very easy to use and quick to learn.
-I use it unless I have to use shell
+I use it unless I HAVE to use shell, if you like shell, more power to you.

 I've created and merged a branch, to see how the final work flow should look you can see it illustrated: https://github.com/UMKCTeamSeven/Team-Seven/network